Turbo Takeaways

 For example, if you’ve decided on a lump sum payment to settle the account, they’ll finalize the date of the payment and how it will be reported to the credit bureaus.
 If you’ve agreed to a restructured payment plan, they’ll work to finalize the terms of the plan.

-Your debt mediator may also recommend consulting a tax professional since debt forgiveness is considered taxable income, and you may owe taxes to the IRS.
+Your debt mediator may also recommend consulting with a tax professional since debt forgiveness through mediation is considered taxable income, and you may owe taxes to the IRS after you reach a settlement.

 Finalizing the Settlement

-The final step of the mediation settlement process is the settlement agreement.
-Your mediator will get the settlement agreement in writing and file the necessary paperwork with the court if needed after the mediation settlement.
+The final step of the mediation process is the settlement agreement.
+Your mediator will get the settlement agreement in writing and file the necessary paperwork with the court, if needed, after the mediation settlement.

 This is an important part of the process, especially if the debt collector has sued you for non-payment in court.
 If you negotiate a mediation settlement with a debt collector before you go to trial, they have to agree to dismiss the lawsuit with prejudice.
 This means that the Plaintiff can’t sue you again for the same debt.

-What Happens if You Fail to Comply With the Settlement Agreement?
+What Happens If You Don't Comply With the Settlement Agreement?

 Not keeping your end of the bargain means you’re breaking the mediation settlement agreement, so there will be certain costs.
 The lender may decide to sue you.
 If you receive a summons notifying you of the lawsuit, file an answer as soon as possible to prevent a default judgment.